Guikingone/SchedulerBundle/doc/scheduler.md

 - `yieldTask`: Accept as task name as the only argument, the transport is used to dequeue and requeue the task, a transport call is performed to retrieve the task before removing it.

+- `preempt`: Accept a task name and a closure, the task allows to specify a due tasks that SHOULD be preempted using the tasks filtered via the closure.
+             Once the tasks have been executed, they're removed from the current worker list.

 - `update`: Accept the task name to update with the new "task payload" as the second argument, the transport is used to update the task.